pinilDissanayaka/slaic-071_Team-Zyndicate/README.md

 3. Configure API Keys:

 Set up your API keys for LLM services.
-If using Pinecone for vector storage, add your API key in the config.py file.
+If using Pinecone for vector storage, add your API key in the .env file.

 4. Run the Application: